TomislavMiljak/kreativstorm-calculator-js2-mapato/README.md

 4. Use `AC` to clear and `DEL` to delete the last input.

 ## Team Members:
--Malavika Sajith
+- Malavika Sajith
--Tomislav Miljak
+- Tomislav Miljak
--Paulo Lopes
+- Paulo Lopes